GiuseppeGq20/Project-Slida/README.md

 - model selection
 - data visualization

-## images
+### images

-directory contaioning images and plot for data visualization and for the presentation
+directory containing images and plot for data visualization and for the presentation

->Note
-set `AG2_RAMP/DATI` as working directory in RStudio